wr80340/house-prices-advanced-regression-techniques/README.md

 # issues
 When I was traianing my model, I found some variables like "BsmtFinType1" use NA to present No Basement, but still it may be a real NA.
+In testing set, GarageYrBlt has a wierd value 2207